UnlyEd/next-right-now/reference/dependencies.md

 >
 > They are meant to make the development process easier/faster.

-### Now & Zeit
+### Now & Vercel

-> Official packages from Zeit/Now, the company hosting our application
+> Official packages from Vercel/Now, the company hosting our application

 - [`@now/node`](https://zeit.co/docs/runtimes#official-runtimes/node-js): Used as a dev dependency, it's useful to provide [TypeScript support](https://zeit.co/docs/v2/serverless-functions/supported-languages/#node.js-typescript-support:).
   Such as for `import { NowRequest, NowResponse } from '@now/node'`.